CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 * [LAMMPS](../../apps/lammps.md)
 * [NAMD](../../apps/namd.md)

-At the same time, some old module versions were deprecated.
-We recommend using the most recent software versions as they tend to have better performance and less bugs than older releases.
+At the same time, some old module versions have been deprecated.
+In general, we recommend using the most recent software versions as they tend to have better performance and less bugs than older releases.

 ## PyTorch 2.4.1 available on LUMI, 19.9.2024